 The Company adopted an incentive stock option plan (the "Plan") in November 1996 and reserved 150,000 shares of Common Stock for issue under the Plan.
 In January of 2002, the Company increased the number of shares of Common Stock reserved for issuance under the Plan to 450,000.
 Options granted under the Plan, through May 27, 2006, are at a price equal to the fair market value of the Company's Common Stock on the date of grant.
-Options granted prior to fiscal 2003 are subject to a proportional four-year vesting schedule and expire eight years from the grant date.
+Options granted beginning in fiscal 2003 are subject to a proportional four-year vesting schedule and expire eight years from the grant date.
 Options granted beginning in fiscal 2003 and thereafter are subject to a five-year cliff-vesting schedule under which options become vested or exercisable after five years from date of grant and expire ten years after the grant date.
-Compensation expense for all option grants, whether proportional four-year vesting period starting in fiscal 2006.
+Compensation expense for all option grants, whether proportional four-year vesting or five-year cliff-vesting, is recognized ratably over the related vesting period starting in fiscal 2006.
 Certain options were granted during fiscal 2006, 2005 and 2004 to outside directors of the Company, which were fully vested upon grant and expire ten years after the grant date.
 Compensation expense related to the 2006 grants was recognized on the date of grant.